petarGitNik/sys-admin-docs/docs/initial-server-setup/checklist.md

 ### What should I use for monitoring system?

 Something that is scalable.
 It's hard to manage lots of instances of an app on many different servers.
-Whatever you choose to use, a good idea is to be scalable, that it can also monitor other servers than the server that is installed on, and something which setup you can fully automate.
+Whatever you choose to use, a good idea is to be scalable, that it can also monitor other servers than the server that is installed on, and something with setup that can be fully automated.
 Prometheus monitoring system is a good application, but it has a long learning curve for beginners, and its documentation is also really terse, which makes it even more hard for beginners.

 [^1]: <https://community.phpfox.com/forum/thread/42388/is-plesk-any-good/>
 [^2]: <https://web.archive.org/web/20180331185833/https://community.phpfox.com/forum/thread/42388/is-plesk-any-good/>